bennokr/generative-metadata/README.md

   - semi_mi5: Semiparametric BN, score=bic, operators=[arcs], max_indegree=5, seed=42
 - `--arc-blacklist`: Root variable names (repeatable).
 If omitted, defaults to:
   - OpenML: [age, sex, race]
-  - UCI ML: the metadata “demographics” field, when present (case-insensitive match to columns), otherwise the default above.
+  - UCI ML: the metadata “demographics” field, when present (case-inroot match to columns), otherwise the default above.

 ## Arc blacklist semantics
 - For a set of root variables S and the remaining variables R, the pipeline forbids incoming arcs into root variables from non-root variables.